-Lit Youngstown began with a conversation among a dozen community members around a table at Suzie’s Dogs & Drafts in January, 2015.
-Since then, we have engaged thousands of people through our workshops, reading series, conferences, and community events.
-Our Lit community continues to grow with over 1,400 subscribers to our monthly e-newsletter, 2,000 followers on Facebook, 1,800 followers on Twitter, and 400 followers on Instagram.
+Lit Youngstown began with Karen Schubert convening a conversation with a dozen community members around a table at Suzie’s Dogs & Drafts in January, 2015.
+Since then, our team has engaged thousands of people through our workshops, reading series, conferences, and community events.
+Our Lit community continues to grow with over 1,500 subscribers to our monthly e-newsletter, 2,000 followers on Facebook, 1,900 followers on Twitter, and 500 followers on Instagram.

 We have a presence at events such as Youngstown State University's Summer Festival of the Arts and have partnered with many community organizations.
 Most memorably, we partnered with the National Council of Negro Women Youngstown Chapter on an oral history project culminating in the book Phenomenal Women: Twelve Youngstown Stories, featuring Youngstown women between the ages of 64 and 101.
 In conjunction with literary-visual art project Words Made Visible, we stamped excerpts of poems into sidewalk squares on Walnut St. downtown.